 In addition, the County Council reinforced the importance of the environment in the 2011 Los Alamos County Strategic Leadership Plan by updating one of the goals to read: "enhance environmental quality and sustainability."
 Later, at the County Council Workshop on November 16, 2013, County Council asked the Environmental Sustainability Board to consider the definition of environmental sustainability to include the "balance of costs and benefits" in response to the desire to include an evaluation component to the goal.
 The Environmental Sustainability Board accepted the recommendation.
-Currently, the 2015 Los Alamos County Strategic Leadership Plan defines the County Council's goal for environmental stewardship as "Enhance environmental quality and sustainability balancing costs and benefits."
+Currently, the 2017 Los Alamos County Strategic Leadership Plan defines the County Council's goal for environmental stewardship as "Enhance environmental quality and sustainability balancing costs and benefits including County services and utilities."

-"Enhance environmental quality and sustainability balancing costs and benefits."
-2015 Los Alamos County Strategic Leadership Plan Goal
+"Enhance environmental quality and sustainability by balancing costs and benefits including County services and utilities."

+2017 Los Alamos County Strategic Leadership Plan Goal